CESNET/ipfixcol/plugins/intermediate/profiler/README.md

 - `<type>` \
     Profile type ("normal" or "shadow").
 Normal profile means that IPFIXcol plugins should store all valuable data (usually flow records and metadata).
-On the other hand, for shadow profiles the plugins should store only metadata.
+On the other hand, for shadow profiles, the plugins should store only metadata.
 For example: In case of the lnfstore plugin, only flows of normal profiles are stored.
 Others are ignored.
 - `<directory>` \
-    Absolute path to a directory.
+    The absolute path to a directory.
 All data records and metadata that belong to the profile and its channels will be stored here.
 The directory MUST be unique for each profile!
 - `<channelList>` \
     List of one or more channels (see the section below about channels)